August 9

 Army Raids Nez Perce Camp: Big Hole Massacre Unfolds

-Colonel John Gibbon's troops launched a dawn raid on a sleeping Nez Perce camp at Big Hole, killing dozens of women, children, and elders before warriors rallied and pinned down the attackers for two days.
-The brutal encounter hardened Nez Perce resolve during their 1,170-mile fighting retreat toward Canada under Chief Joseph.
+Colonel John Gibbon's troops launched a dawn raid on a sleeping Nez Perce camp at Big Hole in Montana Territory, killing dozens of women, children, and elders in the initial assault before warriors rallied and pinned down the soldiers for two days of fighting.
+The attack failed to end the Nez Perce flight toward Canada and instead hardened their resolve during a 1,170-mile fighting retreat under Chief Joseph.
+Big Hole exposed the army's willingness to target non-combatants and remains one of the most controversial engagements of the Indian Wars.

 Thomas Edison patented his two-way telegraph, a device capable of sending and receiving messages simultaneously over …